Pharaoh's daughter (Exodus): Art and culture

 Pharaoh's daughter is often included in Exodus-related art and fiction.
 Several artworks portray the finding of Moses.

+In medieval Irish legend, Pharaoh's daughter is named Scota and is the ancestor of the Gaels.

 In George Gershwin's 1935 opera Porgy and Bess, the song It Ain't Necessarily So mentions Pharaoh's daughter finding baby Moses.

 The Moses Chronicles (2015-), a novel-trilogy by H. B. Moore, includes Pharaoh's daughter.
 Parts of the story are written from her perspective.

+In her poem 'Epitaph', the American poet Eleanor Wilner depicts Pharaoh's daughter as having raised Moses, whom she honed 'like a sword', to be a rebel within the palace household.
+See Chapters into Verse, edited by Robert Atwan and Laurance Wieder (2000), New York: Oxford University Press, pp. 66-67.